 - Google Adwords - At some point, you'll consider running ads.
 Retargeting, display ads or other Google PPC products.
-It's good practices to implement Adwords right away and make sure the setup is connected to your GA account.
-Ideally, you align the conversion goals you set up in GA with what a conversion of an Ad in Adwords means.
+It's good practice to implement Adwords right away and make sure the setup is connected to your GA account.
+Ideally, you align the conversion goals you set up in GA with what conversion of an Ad in Adwords means.

 Where does Google 360 fit in?
 At $150k/year you will likely not start by implementing the premium version of the Google Analytics suite.
 At some point though, it could start to make sense.
 The details and accuracy of information are very high and still much stronger than many other paid alternatives.